JsonStringCompact¶

 - Returns

-if type is incompatible. - Returns
+HAKKA_JSON_TYPE_ERRORif type is incompatible. - Returns

-on exception. - Exception safety: Strong guarantee.
+HAKKA_JSON_INTERNAL_ERRORon exception. - Exception safety: Strong guarantee.

 - Returns